devonfw/devonfw.github.io/README.md

 ![devonfw official website process](documentation/devonfw-official-website-proc.png)

-If you want this image you can go to [https://www.draw.io/](draw.io) and open the file documentation/devonfw-official-website-proc.drawio
+If you want to edit this image you can go to [https://www.draw.io/](draw.io) and open the file documentation/devonfw-official-website-proc.drawio

 1. Asciidoc files hosted on github. [https://github.com/devonfw/devonfw-guide](devonfw-guide)